Product Discovery and Technical Strategy

 Frequently asked questions

 The engagement produces three outputs: a validated product scope (user stories, wireframes, and acceptance criteria that define what gets built), a technical architecture document (stack selection, system design, integration map, and the key architecture decisions with their rationale), and a costed build plan (a phased development roadmap with time and cost estimates at sprint-level granularity).
-These outputs are the inputs to a fixed-cost development contract -- they're precise enough to quote against.
+These outputs are the inputs to a fixed-cost development contract, they're precise enough to quote against.

-The product discovery phase service focuses on business and user validation -- understanding the problem, validating assumptions with users, and defining the product requirements.
+The product discovery phase service focuses on business and user validation, understanding the problem, validating assumptions with users, and defining the product requirements.
 Product discovery and technical strategy adds the engineering layer on top of that: which technical approach fits the requirement, what the architecture should be, which components to build vs. buy, and what the development plan looks like in detail.
 For teams that have already validated the problem and need to make the technical decisions before committing to build, this engagement is the right starting point.

 Technical strategy is most valuable for: founders without a technical background who need to understand the implications of technical decisions before committing to a development partner; CTOs evaluating a major re-architecture or new product build; businesses that have been burned by scope creep or wrong-direction builds and want to de-risk the next project; and companies making a significant build-vs-buy decision for a core capability.

 Yes.
 We're a development company that runs discovery engagements as the first phase of a development project.
-Unlike pure strategy consultancies, we have skin in the game -- we're designing a system we're likely to build, which means we design for buildability, not just theoretical elegance.
+Unlike pure strategy consultancies, we have skin in the game, we're designing a system we're likely to build, which means we design for buildability, not just theoretical elegance.
 If you choose to build with a different team, you take the discovery output with you.